Buffalo Gap, Virginia

 Buffalo Gap is an unincorporated community in Augusta County, Virginia, United States.
-Buffalo Gap is located approximately 9.5 mi northwest of Staunton, Virginia.
+Buffalo Gap is located approximately 9.5 mi northwest of Staunton.

 History

 Buffalo Gap experienced a boom when an iron furnace was built there by the Buffalo Gap Furnace Company.
 A town of about 70 houses, a railroad station, a post office, and several schools were built around the furnace in the coming years.
 In 1850, the Buffalo Gap Presbyterian Church was founded about a mile west of the church's current location.

 The furnace was unsuccessful, leaving Buffalo Gap a ghost town.
 The town was taken over by the Buffalo Gap Development company, which aspired to make Buffalo Gap a thriving town again.

 In 2004, the community was described as a "bedroom community" for nearby Staunton, where people could enjoy country life, but not have to travel far to get to a city.

 As of 2004, the community had a population of "about 200 people".